1 The Text

 REV

-Jesus said to them, "Truly, truly, I say to you, before Abraham came into existence, I existed."
+Jesus said to them, "Truly, truly, I say to you, before Abraham was born, I am the one."

 2 Context